alevchuk/minibank/bitcoin/README.md

 This manual documents how to build and run Bitcoin on Pi 4.
 The main challenge is that latest (after 0.19) versions of Bitcoin requires a 64-bit environment while Pi base operating system Rasbian is 32-bit.
 Fortunately Pi 4 hardware is 64-bit.

+For using Bitcoin Core as a wallet (e.g. via Specter Desktop), we what some core devs do https://twitter.com/orionwl/status/1340037662577741830 and install a modern version of berkeleydb (like this `sudo apt install libdb5.3++-dev`) and add `--with-incompatible-bdb` to the `./configure` command

 Prerequisites:
  * Boot Pi in [64-bit mode](https://medium.com/for-linux-users/how-to-make-your-raspberry-pi-4-faster-with-a-64-bit-kernel-77028c47d653)
  * Login in as unix account that has sudo